strato-net/strato-platform/core-strato/README.md

 > brew services start kafka
 ```

-Make  directory called nodes, and inside of this directory make a node named with the current monstrato branch you are working on, e.g.
+Make  directory called nodes, and inside of this directory make a node named with the current `strato-platform` branch you are working on, e.g.
 ```
 > mkdir -p nodes/master-node
 > cd nodes/master-node